cirruslabs/cirrus-ci-docs/docs/examples.md

 ## GolangCI Lint

 We highly recommend to configure some sort of linting for your Go project.
-One of the options is [Golang Lint](https://github.com/golangci/golangci-lint)
+One of the options is [GolangCI Lint](https://github.com/golangci/golangci-lint).
-- the Cirrus CI annotator supports providing inline reports on PRs.
+The Cirrus CI annotator supports providing inline reports on PRs and can parse GolangCI Lint reports.
 Here is an example of a *GolangCI Lint* task that you can add to your `.cirrus.yml`:

 ```yaml